sonatype-nexus-community/circleci-maven-release-orb/README.md

 Phew, that was easier than I thought.
 Last but not least of all:

-Have fun creating and using this plugin and the Nexus platform, we are glad to have you here!
+Have fun creating and using this Orb, we are glad to have you here!

 ## Getting help